neon-bindings/neon/README.md

 })
 ```

-To learn more, check out the [Neon guides](https://guides.neon-bindings.com).

 # Get Involved

 The Neon community is just getting started and there's tons of fun to be had.
 Come play! :)